Cleyfson/E-commerce/README.md

 # E-commerce

-A project developed in C++ language, for one of the disciplines of the computer science course.
+A project developed in C++ language, for one of the disciplines of the computer science course at UFMG.
 The idea of the program is to replicate a smartphone sales process.

 This process can be simulated through the following input commands to the program.